psrc/luv/QC/README.md

 ```
 will run all R-scripts in the 'scripts' directory that are of the form 'qc\_rtable\_\*.R' where \* can be any character string.
 Such scripts should store their results in the 'results/{run\_name}' directory where {run\_name} corresponds to the QC\_NAME entry in the inputs.txt file.
 The absolute path of this directory can be obtained from the environmental variable QC\_RESULT\_PATH.

-We can create other grouppings, e.g. for plots or maps.

 Scripts can operate either on the indicator files (as the testreport), or on outputs of other scripts.
 (That's where dependecies defined in a Makefile come very handy.)

 Currently, the following phonies are implemented: